-- (D) The Director may request modifications to the plan under the conditions described in Section 9(c)(iii)(A) of this Chapter.
-An owner or operator with an approved closure plan must submit the modified plan within 60 days of the request from the Director, or within 30 days if the unexpected event occurs during partial or final closure.
-If the amendment is considered a Class 2 or 3 modification according to the criteria in Chapter 6, Section 2(c) of these rules and regulations, the modification to the plan will be approved in accordance with the procedures in Section 9(c)(iv)(D) of this Chapter. - 265.112(d) (iv) Notification of partial closure and final closure. - (A) The owner or operator must submit the closure plan to the Director at least 180 days prior to the date on which he or she expects to begin closure of the first surface impoundment, waste pile, land treatment, or landfill unit, or final closure if it involves such a unit, whichever is earlier.
+(A) The owner or operator must submit the closure 265.112(d)(1) plan to the Director at least 180 days prior to the date on which he or she expects to begin closure of the first surface impoundment, waste pile, land treatment, or landfill unit, or final closure if it involves such a unit, whichever is earlier.
 The owner or operator must submit the closure plan to the Director at least 45 days prior to the date on which he or she expects to begin partial or final closure of a boiler or industrial furnace.
 The owner or operator must submit the closure plan to the Director at least 45 days prior to the date on which he or she expects to begin final closure of a facility with only tanks, container storage, or incinerator units.
 Owners or operators with approved closure plans must notify the Director in writing at least 60 days prior to the date on which he or she expects to begin closure of a surface impoundment, waste pile, landfill, or land treatment unit, or final closure of a facility involving such a unit.
 Owners or operators with approved closure plans must notify the Director in writing at least 45 days prior to the date on which he or she expects to begin partial or final closure of a boiler or industrial furnace.
-Owners or operators with approved closure plans must notify the Director in writing at least 45 days prior to the date on which he or she expects to begin final closure of a facility with only tanks, container storage, or incinerator units. - 265.112(d)(2) (B) The date when he 'expects to begin closure' must be either: - (I) Within 30 days after the date on which any hazardous waste management unit receives the known final volume of hazardous wastes, or, if there is a reasonable possibility that the hazardous waste management unit will receive additional hazardous wastes, no later than one year after the date on which the unit received the most recent volume of hazardous waste.
+Owners or operators with approved closure plans must notify the Director in writing at least 45 days prior to the date on which he or she expects to begin final closure of a facility with only tanks, container storage, or incinerator units.

+265.112(d)(2) (B) The date when he 'expects to begin closure' must be either:

+(I) Within 30 days after the date on which any hazardous waste management unit receives the known final volume of hazardous wastes, or, if there is a reasonable possibility that the hazardous waste management unit will receive additional hazardous wastes, no later than one year after the date on which the unit received the most recent volume of hazardous waste.
 If the owner or operator of a hazardous waste management unit can demonstrate to the Director that the hazardous waste management unit or facility has the capacity to receive additional hazardous wastes and he or she has taken, and will continue to take, all steps to prevent threats to human health and the environment, including compliance with all interim status requirements, the Director may approve an extension to this one-year limit; or